 Carefully hold your dog on your lap and turn them onto their back, then using the palm of your hand apply pressure right beneath the rib cage and push firmly inwards and upwards 5 times in a thrusting motion.
 Roll your dog back onto their side and check their mouth for the food or object that was causing the issue.

 Heimlich Maneuver For Medium and Large Dogs

 If your dog is standing, put your arms around them so your hands join at the abdomen.
 Then make a fist with your hands and firmly and swiftly push up and forward five times in a thrusting motion - much like you would perform the maneuver on a human.

 Doing this should dislodge food, but be sure to check the mouth and help remove any food that may be loose in the back of your dog's mouth so he doesn't choke or swallow what was previously bothering him.

-What to do After the Choking has Stopped
+What to do After Your Dog has Stopped Choking

 Preventing Future Choking

-Generally, dog food is formulated with a dog's size in mind, but it's always a good idea to monitor your dog when they are eating.
+Feeding your dog a food that is formulated specifically for your dog's size can help to prevent choking, particularly for small breeds.
+Nonetheless it is always a good idea to monitor your dog when they are eating.

 If there are children in the household, be sure that toys are kept out of your dog's reach.
 Children's toys can pose a potential choking risk.